GuildCrafts/web-development-js/_goals/64-To_Do_List_App.md

 - [ ] Users can create multiple to-do lists.
 - [ ] Users have their own account and can sign up and log in/out.
 - [ ] App is written with ES6 and compiled using [babel][npm-babel].

-## Quality Rubric

-**Well formatted code**
-- Code uses a linter, which can be invoked with a command (e.g. `npm run lint`).
-[50 points]
-- Running the linter on all source code files generates no linting errors.
-[50 points]

-**Testing**
-- There is a command to run tests (e.g. `npm test`) and it is specified in the installation and setup instructions of the README.
-[50 pts]
-- There are thorough tests for all functionality involved in interacting with the database.
-[50 pts]

-**Clear and useful README**
-- Repository includes a README file with installation and setup instructions.
-[25 points]
-- Repository includes a README file with usage instructions and at least one example use case.
-[25 points]

-**Proper dependency management**
-- There is a command to install dependencies (e.g. `npm install`) and it is specified in the installation and setup instructions of the README.
-[50 points]

-**Good project management**
-- Commit messages are concise and descriptive.
-[25 points]
-- All features are added via pull requests.
-[25 points]
-- Every pull request has a description summarizing the changes made.
-[25 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 [npm-express]: https://www.npmjs.com/package/express
 [npm-babel]: https://www.npmjs.com/package/babel